OD: Outside diameter.

 Oxidizer: A chemical that reacts with carbon to form an aggressive compound.
 Will attack most metallic components inside a pump, including seal faces, etc.

-Ozone: A variant of Oxygen with 3 Oxygen atoms instead of two.
+Ozone: A variant of oxygen (O2) with three oxygen atoms (O3) instead of two.
 This makes it highly reactive.
 Is formed by electric sparking (e.g. by electric motor brushes).